ICCC-Platform/Air-Pollution-Image-Dataset-From-India-and-Nepal/README.md

 5. You can use this dataset to train machine learning models to predict AQI for different cities.
 You can also use it for research on air pollution in different cities.

-6. If you use this dataset for any purpose, please cite it as the source of the data in any publications or presentations. resulting from the use of this dataset.
+6. If you use this dataset for any purpose, please cite it as the source of the data in any publications or presentations, resulting from the use of this dataset.

+***7. If you are visiting our GitHub Repository please fork our repository if you find it useful.
+Forking our repository allows you to create your own copy of our repository, which you can modify and use as you wish.***

+***8. Also star our repository if you like it.
+Starring our repository is a way for people to show their support and appreciation for our work.***

 ///////////////////////////////////////////////////////////////////////////

-***Collected Image Data Distribution for Each AQI Class***
+**Collected Image Data Distribution for Each AQI Class**
 ![Data Distribution](https://user-images.githubusercontent.com/111570911/232965276-6c7e5726-308c-478d-a9cd-3654de8a3835.png)